CDCgov/ReportVision/README.md

 ## The Problem

 The exchange of public health data is hindered by outdated, manual processes.
 Some state, local, tribal, and territorial health departments still rely on fax, email, and physical mail to receive case data, requiring staff to manually review and re-enter information from lab reports.
-This labor-intensive process can take up to 20 minutes per report, and electronic data extraction remains cumbersome and error-prone—particularly when handling multiple documents.
+This labor-intensive process can take up to 20 minutes per report, and electronic data extraction remains cumbersome and error-prone, particularly when handling multiple documents.
 As a result, low accuracy in data ingestion impedes the ability of public health departments to efficiently process and utilize critical health data.

 ## Public Domain Standard Notice
 This repository constitutes a work of the United States Government and is not